Vinelab/action-slack-notify/README.md

 Changes:
 1) It configured to get webhook from google secrets.
 To do this it needs ENV variables called GCP_CREDENTIALS with GCP SA JSON.
 You will get error message if you don't specify GCP_CREDENTIALS.
 2) You can specify JOB_STATUS to send notification accordingly to workflow event.
 In other case if this variable not used it will send started build message.
+3) You need specify _ENV variable for title, otherwise title does not appears

 ## Usage